majkelx/astwro/docs/index.rst

 Contact
 =======
-For any comments or wishes plaese e-mail for the following alias: astwro.0.5@2007.gfdgfdg.com
+For any comments or wishes please  send an email  to the following alias: astwro.0.5@2007.gfdgfdg.com

-For any issues please use github tracker: https://github.com/majkelx/astwro/issues
+For any issues, use github tracker: https://github.com/majkelx/astwro/issues